nimwegenLab/MiM_NikonTi/Docs/NikonTi_hardware_triggering.md

 ## Integrating several TTL-controlled light sources into a single sequencable device

+### using an arduino board to control an illumination device through TTL
+how to replace a USB-TTL controllerusing an arduino...

 ### Overview
 In our setup, the camera is an Hamamatsu Flash4, the transmitted light illumination is produced by a pE-100 (CoolLED) and the epifluorescence illumination by a Spectra X (Lumencor).
 In principle, the approach described below could be taken to control any set of TTL-controlled light sources.